Patrickgp/Wanna-readme-generator/README.md

   # Installation
   The following necessary dependencies must be installed to successfully run the application: Inquirer 8.2.4
   # Usage
-  In order to use this app, the user will need to clone this repo to their local machine and answer prompts in their terminal.
+  In order to use this app, User will need to clone this repo and answer prompts locally to generate a README file.

   # Contributing
-  User's can contribute by cloning and troubleshooting or adding more features via opening an issue.
+  Users can contribute to this project by cloning and troubleshooting or offering ideas for more features.

   # License
   This project is licensed under the MIT license.